SamAnaya11/DevOps-Projects/README.md

 # DevOps-Projects
 # AWS CI/CD Project
-In this project, we're setting up a CI/CD pipeline using AWS services to automate the deployment process.
+For this project, I set up a CI/CD pipeline using AWS services to automate the build and deployment process.

-The source code for our applications is currently on GitHub, but we're migrating everything over to Bitbucket.
-Once the code is in Bitbucket, we’ll use AWS CodePipeline to detect any new commits.
+I started by migrating our Git repositories from GitHub to Bitbucket.
+Once everything was in Bitbucket, I configured AWS CodePipeline to monitor those repositories for any new commits.

-When there's a new commit in the Bitbucket repository, CodePipeline will kick off the process.
-It starts by pulling the latest code from Bitbucket and then triggering a build job in AWS CodeBuild.
-CodeBuild works kind of like Jenkins — it fetches the code, builds it, and produces an artifact (like a ZIP or JAR file).
+Whenever I push new code to Bitbucket, CodePipeline automatically picks up the changes.
+It then triggers a build using AWS CodeBuild.
+I set up CodeBuild to function like a Jenkins server — it pulls the source code, builds it, and outputs an artifact (like a ZIP or JAR file).

-After the build is complete, we want to deploy the artifact to AWS Elastic Beanstalk.
-However, there’s no direct option in CodeBuild to deploy to Beanstalk.
-That’s why we’re using CodePipeline — it connects everything together.

-So, to summarize:

-We have our Git repositories in Bitbucket.

-CodePipeline watches those repos for changes.

-On a new commit, it triggers CodeBuild to build the source into an artifact.
+Since there’s no default option in CodeBuild to deploy directly to Elastic Beanstalk, I used CodePipeline to handle the deployment step as well.
+After the build completes, CodePipeline takes the artifact and deploys it to an Elastic Beanstalk environment.

+In summary:

+I moved our code from GitHub to Bitbucket.

+I set up CodePipeline to detect commits in Bitbucket.

+CodePipeline triggers CodeBuild, which builds the application.

-Finally, CodePipeline deploys that artifact to AWS Elastic Beanstalk.
+Finally, CodePipeline deploys the build to AWS Elastic Beanstalk.

+This setup gave me a fully automated deployment pipeline, streamlining the release process and removing the need for manual builds or deployments.